anvk/tree-sitter-example/README.md

 console.log(`[]AllOccurrences of path calling resolve ${result}`);
 ```

-### Limitation
+### Limitations

-This is a very basic implementation and does not take into consideration if variables are got reassigned or other complicated examples:
+This is a basic implementation and does not take into consideration if variables are reassigned

 Example: